UX Design Processes

 3. Have Effective Communication and Collaboration

-● Work in cross-functional teams: Collaborate closely with developers, marketers and other stakeholders throughout the UX design process.
-This ensures that everyone involved in production can consider and integrate all aspects of the user experience into the final product.
+● Work in cross-functional teams: Collaborate with developers, marketers and other stakeholders throughout the design process—and work closely together with them.
+This makes sure that everyone who’s involved in production can think about—as well as integrate—all aspects of the user experience into the final product.

-● Incorporate regular feedback: Implement regular feedback loops with stakeholders and users to continually refine and improve the design.
-This collaboration should be an ongoing part of the design process, not just at set milestones.
+● Incorporate regular feedback: Work with regular feedback loops with stakeholders and users—and continually tweak and improve the design.
+This collaboration should be an ongoing part of the design process—and it shouldn’t just happen at set milestones.

 A diagram showing Google's Design Sprint.